benjburgess/benjburgess.github.io/data_index.md

 # Data Science and Analytics Examples

 Outlined below are outlines and descriptions of various approaches from the fields of data science and analytics.
-Each link comprises an initial introductory explanation coupled with a walk-through tutorial in R.
+Each link comprises either a short introductory explanation coupled with example R code or interactive dashboards.

 *This website has only recently been put together, but over time more examples will be added!*